-How TV service operators can stay competitive in an increasingly crowded market which has pronounced pain points when it comes to choosing OTT Services.
+How TV service operators can stay competitive in an increasingly crowded market that has pronounced pain points when it comes to choosing OTT services. [updated Dec 2021]

-However, while it’s an expanding market it is also a finite one when it comes to costs: Ampere also calculated that aggregating the seven main US OTT services would be a $73.20 monthly bill.
-Beyond that it’s a market one that has given consumers more freedom than ever before.
-Increasingly app based and with no minimum contract terms, signing up and cancellation have both become tasks that can be accomplished in a couple of mouse clicks.
+However, while it’s an expanding market it is also a finite one when it comes to costs.
+It has been estimated that the average US viewer is paying $47 per month for on-demand services, and while service stacking is increasingly a part of modern media consumption, there are limits to consumer budgets.
+This is especially pertinent as the SVOD makes is one that has also given consumers more freedom than ever before.
+Increasingly app-based and with no minimum contract terms, signing up and cancellation have both become tasks that can be accomplished in a couple of mouse clicks.
 And, as a recent survey from IBM has concluded, that is a power they are not afraid to use.

 Almost half of the consumers polled said they would give up on the video they’re trying to stream due to these problems.

-But globally the figures are even more alarming.
-While the number of respondents to a global survey experiencing buffering problems was similar at 65%, the figures for delayed video start, and video quality problems were much worse, at 62% and 57% respectively.
+But globally the figures were even more alarming.
+While the number of respondents to a global survey experiencing buffering problems was similar at 65%, the figures for delayed video start and video quality problems were much worse, at 62% and 57% respectively.

 One of the surprises of the IBM report, especially given the sheer amount that is being spent on original programming by the leading SVOD players, is that consumers still want more content.
 Almost two-thirds of consumers said that the top change they’d make to their streaming service would be offering more content.